 The Source Modules list box displays all the source modules contained in the currently loaded executable file.
 The DLLs & Programs list box displays all the .DLL and .EXE files that are currently loaded by Windows.
 (If you're running TDW, the list also displays all loaded .DRV and .FON files.)
+Check Show Full Name Paths to view the directory and path to your source modules.

 A bullet (•) next to a DLL listing indicates that it can be loaded into Turbo Debugger (as long as the DLL contains symbolic debug information and the source code is available).
-An asterisk (\) next to a module indicates that the module has been successfully loaded by Turbo Debugger.
+An asterisk () next to a module indicates that the module has been successfully loaded by Turbo Debugger.

-Because your program might load DLL modules with the LoadLibrary call, the DLLs & Programs list box might not display all of the .DLL files your program uses.
+Note Because your program might load DLL modules with the LoadLibrary call, the DLLs & Programs list box might not display all of the .DLL files your program uses.
+To view .DLLs loaded with LoadLibrary, be sure to include the .DLL source-code path in the Option | Path for Source command.